Birne94/Coffee-in-the-Cloud/docs/organisationalProcess.md

 **User Rankings**

+Rankings show some kind of leaderboard according to the amount of coffee consumed by each user in a certain time frame.
+Users can opt out of having their data displayed.

 **Display total amount of money available**

+As an administrator I want to see how much money is available for buying coffee.
+This should be shown in the admin backend.
+When new coffee is bought the admin needs to reduce the total amount.

 **Add cleaning checklist to tablet mode**

+The user wants to see the cleaning checklist although he is not logged in.

 **Distinguish between weekly and bi-weekly cleaning in calender**

+As a user I want to see which kind of cleaning I should perform.
+Use different colors.

 **Show a message on the main page if selected for cleaning**

+As a user I want to see whether I have to clean.
+This should be visible on the tablet as well as on the user page.

 **Settings page for users**

+As a user I want to be able to configure my account on a settings page.
+* email configuration
+* profile pic
+* password

 **Extend cleaning checklist**

+Add restart Button and Finish Button to the coffee checklist.
+Cross out finished tasks

 **Include calender entry invitation in cleaning email**

+As a user I want that a calendar invitation is included in the email that informs me about my cleaning schedule.

 **Blame feature**

+I want to have a feature in tablet mode to blame someone who did not clean the porta filter.
+An "reminder" email is sent to the last coffee drinker (add something like "it might be possible that someone else did not clean but did not register the coffee").